canada-ca/micro-acquisition/_pages/en/client-guide.md

 <h2 class="h5">Step 2</h2>
 <p>Determine if your need meets the eligibility criteria for the pilot and whether the micro-acquisition pilot team has capacity to run your opportunity.
 For the pilot we have the capacity to run at least 10 micro-procurement opportunities.
-If demand is greater that this we might not be able to meet that demand.</p>
+If demand is greater than this we might not be able to meet that demand.</p>

 <h2 class="h5">Step 3</h2>
 <p>Write a description of the work required.